Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Axe7bravo/README.md

 **Define software maintenance and explain the different types of maintenance activities.
 Why is maintenance an essential part of the software lifecycle?**

+Software maintenance is the ongoing process of fixing errors, enhancing features, adapting to changes, and ensuring the overall health of a software system throughout its lifecycle.
+It's not just about fixing bugs; it's about proactively keeping your software functional, relevant, and secure.

+**Types of Maintenance Activities:**

+1.	**Corrective Maintenance:** Identifying and fixing bugs, errors, or crashes that prevent the software from functioning correctly.
+2.	**Adaptive Maintenance:** Modifying the software to adapt to changes in the environment (e.g., new hardware, operating systems, regulations).
+3.	**Perfective Maintenance:** Adding new features, improving usability, or optimizing performance to enhance the user experience.
+4.	**Preventive Maintenance:** Performing proactive activities to identify and address potential problems before they cause issues (e.g., code refactoring, performance tuning).

+**Importance of Maintenance:**

+*	**Improved Reliability:** Maintenance fixes bugs and ensures the software functions as intended, enhancing user confidence.
+*	**Enhanced Security:** Regular updates address security vulnerabilities, protecting users from cyber threats.
+*	**Adaptability:** Maintenance allows software to adapt to changing environments and business needs.
+*	**Increased Software Lifespan:** Proactive maintenance extends the life of a software system by addressing issues before they become critical.

+In essence, software maintenance is not an afterthought; it's an essential part of the software lifecycle that keeps your software performing well, meeting user needs, and staying competitive in a constantly evolving technological landscape.
+(Javatpoint, n.d.)

 Ethical Considerations in Software Engineering: